ThePendulum/aurora/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Installation
-aurora relies on Node.js, which is best installed through [nvm](https://github.com/creationix/nvm).
+aurora relies on Node.js, which is best installed [as root](#running-aurora) through [nvm](https://github.com/creationix/nvm).
+Please make sure to log out as root before proceeding with the installation.
 Node.js comes with a package manager npm, which is used to install aurora's dependencies:

 ```
 npm install
 ```

 ### Setting up the local database

-**Please walk through the [configuration section](#configuration) before proceeding.**
+Please walk through the [configuration introduction](#configuration) before proceeding.

 After initial installation and configuration, a database for users and presets will need to be set up.
 Optionally, the database can be filled with default presets for common effects.
 This is also done through npm:

 ```
 npm run database-setup
-npm run database-fill
+npm run database-fill // optional
 ```

 ### Running aurora
+Unfortunately, aurora requires to be run as root as to access the hardware interface to control the LEDs.
+As root, aurora can be started through npm:

 ```
 npm start